zaphosting/docs/docs/css-firststeps-connect.md

 ---
-id: valheim-firststeps-connect
+id: css-firststeps-connect
-title: "Valheim: Connect to the server"
+title: "Counter Strike Source: Connect to the server"
-description: Information about various ways on how to connect to your Valheim server from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: "Information about various ways on how to connect to your Counter-Strike: Source server from ZAP-Hosting - ZAP-Hosting.com Documentation"
 sidebar_label: Connect to the server
 services:
   - gameserver